-Despite the benefits, sometimes using a box spring isn’t worth it.
+Despite the benefits, sometimes using a traditional box spring isn’t worth it and a box spring alternative may suit your needs better.
 Many bed frames today are designed to go without them and already provide needed support.
-Whether you choose to use one is up to you, but keep in mind what type of mattress or bed frame you should use in its place.
+Whether you choose to use one is up to you, but keep in mind what mattress type or bed frame you should use in its place.

-Mattresses without coils, like memory foam, latex, and hybrids, don’t need the same assistance absorbing shock.
+Most modern mattresses without coils, like memory foam mattresses, latex mattresses, and hybrid mattresses, don’t need the same assistance absorbing shock.
 The materials used to make them are already inherently shock absorbent.
 Box springs only change the feel of the mattress rather than provide any noted benefit.

 When purchasing any of the mentioned mattresses, be sure to look at the warranty.
-Unlike coil mattresses that often require box springs, sometimes foam mattress warranties will be void if you use a box spring.
+Unlike coil mattresses or innerspring mattresses that often require box springs, sometimes foam mattress warranties will be void if you use a box spring.

 Platform beds are constructed with a solid surface for the mattress to sit on.
 Unless you prefer a taller bed, box springs aren’t needed as the bed frame provides a solid support framework.
 Platform beds are typically lower to the ground, making it difficult for those with joint or back pain to get out of in the morning.
 In this case, a box spring might be beneficial if only for the increased height.